Are You Utilizing the GST Rules

 - PARTNERSHIP FREEZES NOT SUBJECT TO THE GST RULES - - How to draft partnerships to shift wealth free of GST?

-Join us and Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a special 2-part teleconference series on Tuesday, August 25, 2020 and Wednesday, August 26, 2020 at 9am Pacific Time (12pm Eastern Time) entitled, “Understanding and Taking Maximum Advantage of the GST Rules — 2020 Update”.
+Join us and Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a special 2-part program series entitled, “Understanding and Taking Maximum Advantage of the GST Rules”.